spikedata/pub/samples/sample-simple/README.md

 ## Register

-- First register for an account on [spike](https://app.spikedata.co.za/)
+- First register for an account on [spike](https://spikedata.co.za/)
-- Get your apikey and userkey from the [settings](https://app.spikedata.co.za/dash/settings/) page - you'll use them below
+- Get your token from the [settings](https://app.spikedata.co.za/dash/settings/) page - you'll use them below

 ## How to run